 If you want to show your kids what it takes to get eggs to the carton and milk in the jug then, B-I-N-G-O! — you’re in luck.
 Select local farms open their barnyard gates so families can explore and learn.
 It’s worth the mini road trip to Angelic Organics Learning Center in Caledonia for educational programming and animal encounters.
 Or stay closer to home and milk cows at historic Wagner Farm in Glenview.

 They’re a great Plan A, Plan B, Plan C … you get the idea.
-Play spaces are a fab idea anytime, and with these 18 to pick from across the city and suburbs, you’ll find one for any type of tot.
+Play spaces are a fab idea anytime, and with plenty to choose from across the city and suburbs, you’ll find one for any type of tot.

 This beautiful weather we’ve been having makes a visit to the LPZ a no-brainer.
 The track-less Lionel Train Adventure chugs around a scenic loop, giving excited tykes a break from the monkeys, lions and bears.